coderefinery/TTT4HPC_resource_management/content/memory.md

 It is important to make sure that your jobs use the right amount of memory (below we show how to find out) and {ref}`the right number of CPUs
-<choosing-number-of-cores>` in order to help you and others using the HPC
+<num-cores>` in order to help you and others using the HPC
 machines utilize these resources more efficiently, and in turn get work done more speedily.